All Episodes

 Hi, Rush.

-Um about ten years ago, after the 02 election, when uh the Republicans did quite well that year, uh, they started pushing through a lot of conservative uh bills, sending them to the Senate,
+About 10 years ago, after the 02 election, when the Republicans did quite well that year, they started pushing through a lot of conservative bills, sending them to the Senate, and this made Ted Kennedy really mad.

-and this made Ted Kennedy really mad, and I remember seeing him on TV going on a rant about how this is not a mandate for the Republicans to push through their agenda, and that he still has constituents to represent, and they put him there for a reason, and they're gonna do everything in their power to stop them from pushing through their agenda.
+And I remember seeing him on TV going on a rant about how this is not a mandate for the Republicans to push through their agenda, and that he still has constituents to represent, and they put him there for a reason, and they're going to do everything in their power to stop them from pushing through their agenda.

 My how the tables have turned.

-Well and and Kate Kennedy went on this rant.
+And Ted Kennedy went on this rant.

 He was on TV.

-Well, no, what I'm saying is the Republicans need to step up and and stand their ground like the Democrats did.
+Well, no, what I'm saying is the Republicans need to step up and stand their ground like the Democrats did.

 Yeah.